-IRS Scam Once Again Targeting Consumers With Recorded Messages Threatening Arrest
+IRS Scam Again Targeting Consumers With Recorded Messages Threatening Arrest Unless You Pay

-The calls give consumers 24 hours in which to call a number to make payment with gift cards
+The calls give recipients only 24 hours in which to call a number to make payment with untraceable gift cards

-The IRS scam is making its way across North Carolina again and targeting unsuspecting consumers who have fear of being arrested for unpaid taxes.
+The IRS scam is again and targeting unsuspecting people who have fear of being arrested for unpaid taxes.
 It's just another variation of common scams already making the rounds that threaten arrest in exchange for iTunes gift cards.
 The goal is to feed on your fears and get you to make hasty payments through means that offer you no possibility of getting your money back.
 Just hang up on these scams.

 "We have received a notification regarding your tax filings from the headquarters which will get expired in next twenty-four working hours.
 And once it gets expired after that you will be taken under custody by the local cops, as there are four serious allegations pressed on your name at this moment.
 We would request you to get back to us so that we can discuss about this case before taking any legal action against you.
 The number to reach us is ###-###-####.
 I repeat ###-###-####.
 Thank you."